-However, you will also be expected to develop your learning and do research beyond what is set by your lecturers to show your understanding of the subjects you are studying.
+You will also be expected to develop your learning, and do research beyond what is set by your lecturers, in order to show your understanding of the subjects you are studying.
 This requires you to search, find and evaluate information independently on the topics you are studying.
-To do this effectively you need good information skills.
+To do this effectively, you will need good information skills.
 With information accessible in various formats and quality, it is important that students have the skills needed to allow them to use the variety of information resources available and to retrieve, evaluate and use that information successfully.

 Examples of information skills training include: